 Unless you elect otherwise, if your accumulated share account is more than \$5,000, you will automatically receive your benefit as a single life annuity.
 If you elect to exercise your right to the single life annuity, your Accumulated Share Account will be paid to you as an annuity from an insurance company.
-These are the only forms of payment under the terms of the Plan guaranteed to provide benefit payments to you for the rest of your life.
+This is the only form of payment under the terms of the Plan guaranteed to provide benefit payments to you for the rest of your life.